CesiumGS/3d-tiles/specification/Metadata/README.md

 }
 ```

-#### Single Intance Shorthand
+#### Single Instance Shorthand

 In most situations, there are several instances of a class.
 Therefore, an array is a natural choice for the JSON representation.
 In cases where only a single instance is used, this specification allows for a simpler property dictionary.

 To enable this shorthand, omit the `count` field.
 Then `properties` is interpreted as a dictionary of property names to single values.
 This is more convenient than the usual behavior where a nested object is used for each property.

-The following example compares the two formats.
+The following example compares the two formats of JSON encoding:

 ```json
 {